nemethyd/repo-handler/README.md

 # Define repositories that should be excluded from processing
 # Any packages from these repositories will not be mirrored or added to LOCAL_REPO_PATH
 EXCLUDED_REPOS="copr:copr.fedorainfracloud.org:wezfurlong:wezterm-nightly"

+# myrepo.cfg – Configuration file for myrepo.sh
+...
+# Re‑scan everything on the next run (1 = true, 0 = false).
+# When set to 1 the processed‑package cache is cleared at start‑up.
+# FULL_REBUILD=0

 ```

 ### Log Level Control